percona/pmm-doc/docs/how-to/configure.md

 1. Log out of your existing PMM session.

-2. On the PMM login screen, click the **Sign in with Percona Account**.
+2. On the PMM login screen, click *Sign in with Percona Account*.
  If you have an active Percona Account session on the same browser, PMM will log you in automatically.
 Otherwise, enter your Percona Account credentials to start a new session.